-The soldiers mock Jesus and administer His punishment.
-Free Romans were beaten with rods, soldiers with sticks, but slaves and probably despised non-Romans with whips whose leather thongs enclosed sharp pieces of metal or bone.
+Free Romans were beaten with rods, soldiers with sticks.
+Slaves and despised non-Romans were beaten with whips and leather thongs, embedded with sharp pieces of metal or bone.

-Although men were known to die from flogging this was actually an effort by Pilate to substitute a lighter penalty than that demanded by the Jews. but his tactics failed.
+Men were known to die from flogging, but the beating of Jesus, is thought to have been an effort by Pilate, to substitute a lighter penalty than the Jews demanded, but his tactics failed.

 Verse 2: "And the soldiers twisted together a crown of thorns and put it on his head and arrayed him in a purple robe."

 The soldiers mocked and taunted Jesus.
 The crown of thorns was perhaps from the branches of the thorny